anatollupacescu/kong-grpc-lb/README.md

-# atlant.io
+# Sample gRPC project

 ## Description

 Go grpc service with mongo persistence running in a docker compose environment with Kong based load balancing.

-1. Build the image:
+1.Build the image (linux, amd64):

 ```sh
 make build
 ```

-2. Start the containers (2 by default)
+2.Start the containers (2 by default)

 ```sh
 make compose
 ```

-3. Provision the load balancer
+3.Provision the load balancer

 ```sh
 make provision
 ```

-4. Open your grpc client and point it to `127.0.0.1:9080` (no TLS) and import the `product.proto` descriptor file
+4.Open your grpc client and point it to `127.0.0.1:9080` (no TLS) and import the `product.proto` descriptor file

 ## Testing

 To load a demo list of products issues the follwing request:

 ```json